Though relatively unknown outside their fan group, the Greater Swiss Mountain Dog temperament is unmistakable and unmatched.

 Make sure to contact your local rescue to ask if they have any Swissies or Greater Swiss Mountain Dog mixes.
 And don't get discouraged if they don't!
 Simply ask to put your name on a list so that when one does come in, you'll be the first to know!

 Greater Swiss Mountain Dog Breeders & Puppies for Sale

 If you are not interested in rescuing one of these pups, you can find Greater Swiss Mountain Dog puppies for sale through a qualified breeder.

-Ask questions about their living conditions, how often puppies are handled, if you can meet the parents, and a copy of health records.
+Ask questions about the dog's living conditions, as well as how often the breeder handles the puppies and whether you can meet the pup's parents.

 A Final Word About the Greater Swiss Mountain Dog

-Despite their large size and loud bark, they are gentle giants that may seem like good watchdogs – but are often too friendly to do anything about it!
+Despite his larger size and loud bark, he is a gentle giant who may seem like a good watchdog – but he is often too friendly to do anything about it!

-Start training early and you’ll share your home with a well-behaved, calm companion.
+Start training him early, and you’ll end up sharing your home with a well-behaved, calm companion.

-Due to their striking tri-color coat and unique features, be prepared to answer, “What kind of dog is that?” from fellow dog lovers because walks with a Swissy are bound to turn heads.
+Due to his striking tri-color coat and unique features, be prepared to answer, “What kind of dog is that?” from fellow dog lovers.
+And be prepared to be the center of attention: a walk with a Swissy is bound to turn heads!